Ztevencodes/Bitcoin-price/README.md

-# This will be a project lesson on bitcoin price with Javascript.
+# Displays current Bitcoin price and has currency selector.